The Stars of Mithra: Hidden Star - Нора Робертс - Chapter 3 Читать онлайн любовный роман

 When she caught herself wondering if he slept naked, heat stung her cheeks and she turned away.

+There was a neat brick fireplace and a polished pine mantle.
+A silly brass cow stood on the hearth and made her smile.
 There were books messily tucked into a recessed shelf.
 Bailey studied the titles soberly, wondering which she might have read.
 He went heavy on mysteries and true crime, but there were familiar names.
 That made her feel better.

 Without thinking, she picked up a used coffee mug and an empty beer bottle and carried them downstairs.